CCI-MOC/hil/docs/Install_configure_PostgreSQL_CENTOS7.md

  `-r` create roles
  `-d` create databases and
  `-P` will prompt for the password of the new user.
-This is necessary since we have configured postgreSQL to use password authentication.
+This is necessary since we have configured PostgreSQL to use password authentication.

 ```
 sudo -i -u postgres